-A tremendously energetic individual, Mel Michener’s wide range of interests has touched many aspects of Winnipeg’s community, including the look of many of its most prominent buildings.
+A tremendously energetic individual, Mel Michener had a wide range of interests that touched many aspects of Winnipeg’s community, including the look of many of its most prominent buildings.
 Born in Winnipeg in 1930, Michener was educated at St. Paul’s High School and at the University of Manitoba, from which he received his architecture degree in 1952.
 Michener was greatly influenced by the faculty of the University of Manitoba School of Architecture, including the socially-minded thinking of Dean John A. Russell, the functional approach of James Donahue and the humanistic philosophy of Wolfgang Gerson.
 Following his graduation, Michener apprenticed with John B. Parkin Associates in Toronto in the position of Design Architect from October 1952 to December 1953.
 This was followed by work as Senior Design Architect with the firm of Smith Carter Katelnikoff in Winnipeg until January 1955.
-On 15 April 1955, he registered as an architect, just in time to open his own partnership with classmate Gerald Libling.
+On April 15, 1955, he registered as an architect, just in time to open his own partnership with classmate Gerald Libling.

 Mel Michener died on October 11, 2017.